programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 ### Extracting the data

 At the root of the newly-created directory is a JSON file: `passim_in.json`.
 This file contains all our data, in the format described above: one document per line (`text`), structured with the bare minimum of required metadata: `id`, `series`.
 As this is a small file, we encourage you to open the file using a text editor such as notepad++ on Windows or Sublime on Linux/macOS to familiarise yourself with how the data is formatted<!-- MR I've deleted ": there is no need to use `jq` here" based on Marten's comment and also the change in order between the two use cases.-->.
-Since our case study focuses on the detection of Bible passages in several documents and *not* on text reuse within all documents, we have formatted the data so that the `series` field contains `bible` for the Bible (last line of our JSON file), and `not_bible` for all other documents. `Passim` does not analyse documents that belong to the same series, so this effectively tells the software to only compare all documents with the Bible.
+Since our case study focuses on the detection of Bible passages in several documents and *not* on text reuse within all documents, we have formatted the data so that the `series` field contains `bible` for the Bible (last line of our JSON file), and `not_bible` for all other documents. `Passim` does not analyse documents that belong to the same series, so this effectively tells the software to only compare all documents with the Bible -- not with each other.

 The [accompanying Github repository](https://github.com/mromanello/PH-passim-tutorial/) contains a [Python script](https://github.com/mromanello/PH-passim-tutorial/blob/master/eebo/code/main.py) to transform EEBO-TCP into the JSON format required by `passim` and thus used in this lesson.
 We encourage the readers to re-use it and adapt it to their needs.